Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 ### Using the arrow function as a callback

-You can eliminate using `this` as the second parameter of the `forEach` method if you replace its callback function with an arrow function.
+You can avoid using `this` as the second parameter of the `forEach` method if you replace its callback function with an arrow function.
 Like so:

 ```js
 numbers.forEach((number) => {